Coconut oil has been blowing our minds in the last decade. Dry skin? Coconut oil. Need a quick hair treatment? Coconut oil. Morning

 Topically, pet owners use coconut oil to repel fleas, ticks, and other insects by using it as a protective barrier for our four-legged friends in the summer months.
 Coconut oil’s smooth texture makes it easy to apply and you won’t have to worry about any potential he harmful side effects if Fido decides to lick some of it off.

-Additionally, dog owners use coconut oil as a substitute when baking or cooking for other dogs.
+Additionally, dog owners use coconut oil as a substitute when baking or cooking for their fur-babies.
 Many dog owners like to make homemade dog treats.
 Try adding coconut oil into a peanut butter recipe in order to maximize the health benefits that your dog receives.

 Coconut Oil Dosage - Orally